XiaYifan1999/LOPR/README.md

 ```

 ## Note
-Please unzip the gspbox.zip and utils.zip in their directory.
+Please unzip the gspbox.zip and utils.zip in this directory.

 This demo requires Matlab environment and GPU.
 (GPU accelerates the KNN, and users can convert to CPU.)